 Food scraps make up a significant portion of the waste stream.
 Prince George's County Council Bill CB-87-2012 called for the Director of DoE to implement a pilot food composting program in the County by July 1, 2014.
-The DoE, Waste Management Division, Recycling Section had been working with its composting facility operator, MES, studying various types of food scrap composting systems.
+The DoE, Resource Recovery Division, Recycling Section had been working with its composting facility operator, MES, studying various types of food scrap composting systems.
 A decision was made to test the GORE Cover composting technology and the DoE began implementing a pilot food composting project a year in advance of the mandated 2014 date.

-The Food Waste Composting Pilot Project began in May of 2013 and was scheduled to operate for a 12 month period.
-The objectives of the project were to: test and provide results on the feedstock materials, input material mix ratio, finished product quality, confirmation of the assumptions for full scale system sizing/construction/design, and to validate the 8 week processing cycle using the GORE Cover technology and methodology.
+The Food Waste Composting Pilot Project began in May of 2013 and was scheduled to operate for a 12-month period.
+The objectives of the project were to: test and provide results on the feedstock materials, input material mix ratio, finished product quality, confirmation of the assumptions for full scale system sizing/construction/design, and to validate the 8-week processing cycle using the GORE Cover technology and methodology.

 During the 2013 pilot period, 111 tons of food waste was processed through the GORE Cover system.
 Testing of the final product, now marketed and sold as "Leafgro Gold", proved that a high quality product was made in 8 weeks, from a combined feedstock of food scraps and yard waste, using the GORE technology.
 Due to the success and the demand from waste generators and haulers, an extension was requested/granted for another full year in 2014.
-2,065 tons of food scraps were processed through the system in 2014 and another 5,851 tons during 2015.
-An additional heap was added in late 2015 to enable the processing to become continuous.